rubyforgood/human-essentials/README.md

 # Welcome Contributors!
-Thanks for checking us out!
+Thanks for checking us out!!

 If you're new here, here are some things you should know:
  - We actively curate issues and try to make them as self-contained as possible for people new to the application; those ones are tagged "Help Wanted"